Peki'in: Ottoman period

-Incorporated into the Ottoman Empire in 1517 with the rest of Palestine, Peki'in appeared in the 1596 tax registers as being in the Nahiya of Akka of the Liwa of Safad.
+Incorporated into the Ottoman Empire in 1517 with the rest of the Levant region, Peki'in's Jewish population was recorded at 33 households in 1525, and experienced a rise, drop, stabilization and another rise before 1596.
+It is said some Kohanitic families emigrated from Kafr 'Inan, possibly in the late 16th century.
+The Almani family probably came from the village Alma.
+Peki'in also appeared in the 1596 tax registers as being in the Nahiya of Akka of the Liwa of Safad.
 It had a population of 77 households and 7 bachelors who were all Muslims, in addition to 79 Jewish households.

 The villagers paid taxes on occasional revenues, goats and/or beehives, a press for olives or grapes, and jizya.
 A tax on silk spinning (dulab harir), which was levied in 1555 on six villages surrounding Mount Meron, rated highest in Peki'in.
 A silk industry is also attested by an account from 1602, and by several old mulberry trees in the village.

-Jewish population was recorded at 33 households in 1525, and experienced a rise, drop, stabilization and another rise before 1596.
-It is said some Kohanitic families emigrated from Kafr 'Inan, possibly in the late 16th century.
-The Almani family probably came from the village Alma.
+In 1754/5, Stephen Schultz discovered approximately ten Jewish families residing in Pek'in.
+Throughout the following century, the village received mentions from several Jewish visitors.
+In 1765, Rabbi Simcha, on behalf of Rabbi Joshua of Zlazitz, described the Jewish community as consisting of 50 householders who worked the fields and vineyards.
+The village's lands were fertile, featuring springs and Rashbi's old carob tree.
+Based on this information, Ben Zvi estimated the Jewish population of the village in 1765 to be around 250 people.
+In 1824, Rabbi David d'Beit Hillel visited Peki'in and reported about 20 native-born Jewish families, most of whom owned flocks of sheep and goats, and they maintained a small synagogue.

+Based on Moses Montefiore's archives, in 1839, the Jewish community of Peki'in comprised long-established priestly families such as Zinati, Oudi, and Suli-Toma, alongside families who had migrated from other locations, including the Almani family from Alma, Tsror from Deir al-Qamar, and Shams from Hasbaya (the latter two in Lebanon).